If you've ever been to a Vinyasa yoga class, chances are, you've experienced the challenging pose known as Chaturanga Dandasana.

 Chaturanga Dandasana With Yoga Blocks

-- Starting in table top pose, place your hands behind the blocks with your middle fingertips touching the blocks.
+- Starting in tabletop, place your hands behind the blocks with your middle fingertips touching the blocks.

 - Come into a high plank, aligning your shoulders over your wrists.
 Engage your legs and core as you lean and shift your shoulders slightly forward.